-Spelt Challah is the only challah I will consider making!
+This is the only challah I will consider making!
+Spelt is my all time favorite flour.

-It is no wonder the public often thinks there is no way to enjoy a delicious slice of spelt challah or bread, as it often comes brick-heavy in stores: Mine is light and delicious!
+It is no wonder the public often thinks there is no way to enjoy a delicious slice of spelt challah or bread: it often comes brick-heavy in stores.
+I have the modest hope of helping you change your mind.
+My spelt challah is light and delicious!

 It’s not so much in the recipe, no matter how good: